zjagust/kvm-qemu-install-script/README.md

 ## Helper scripts
 As an option to this script, a helper scripts bundle can be installed (**-u** parameter).
 Bundle contains the following scripts:
   * **kvm-guest-actions**: Change guest state, manipulate snapshots and guest virtual disks and check guest basic network info
+  * **kvm-debian-server-unattended**: Unattended installation of Debian Server guest machine, with all required checks and resources

+You can find more details on helper scripts at: https://github.com/zjagust/kvm-qemu-install-script/blob/main/resources/README.md

 ## Options
 Script has several options (parameters), and without supplying one it will just display help documentation.
 Following are the parameters: